 Queen Elizabeth II & Prince Philip Become Parents

 Not long after their wedding, Prince Philip and Queen Elizabeth II, still then just the Duke and Princess, set-up house at the famed Clarence House, so that they could be near Buckingham Palace.
-Almost exactly one year after their wedding, Philip and Elizabeth welcomed their first child together, the heir to the British throne, Prince Charles.
+Almost exactly one year after their wedding, Philip and Elizabeth welcomed their first child together, the heir to the British throne, now-King Charles.
 Charles was born on November 14, 1948, and his sister, Princess Anne, was born on August 15, 1950.

 The couple lived a very low-key life, apart from their royal duties and events.
 The two along with their children also spent time in the gorgeous destination of Malta, where the young family spent time in the sun and away from British life.
 This point is considered the “most ‘normal’ of [Elizabeth’s] entire life,” according to biographer Ben Pimlott, per People.
 In the years to come, everything would change for Elizabeth and her family.